apache/incubator-xtable/README.md

    by something like `mvn test -Dtest=TestDeltaSync -pl xtable-core`.
 4. Similarly, use `mvn clean verify` or `mvn verify` to run integration tests.

+**Note:** When using Maven version 3.9 or above, Maven automatically caches the build.
+To ignore build caching, you can add the `-Dmaven.build.cache.enabled=false` parameter.
+For example, `mvn clean package -DskipTests -Dmaven.build.cache.enabled=false`

 # Style guide
 1. We use [Maven Spotless plugin](https://github.com/diffplug/spotless/tree/main/plugin-maven) and [Google java format](https://github.com/google/google-java-format) for code style.